Available in three sizes: 40 mm, 43 mm or 45 mm

 The world during this time was very uncirtain financially and when paper money could be worthless gold was regared as a safe haven.

 Despite a simple design and the use of precious materials, we have achieved a very decorative and elegant appearance.
-The rhodium applique numbers are extremely high quality and the production including the assembly of the dials is extremely complex and expensive.
-The rhodium plated sword-hand fit perfectly to this style.
+The rose gold applique numbers are extremely high quality and the production including the assembly of the dials is extremely complex and expensive.
+The rosé gold sword-hand fit perfectly to this style.
 It is important to not have a flat apperance but together both the appliqué markers and the hands give the design depth.
+This design is also available in a rhodium version, where the appliqué markers and hands are rhodium-plated and the dial has a sunburst pattern.
 Naturally, the dials are from the highest quality 925/000 sterling silver.

 The crystal of the Tourby Art Deco watches is an edge-domed sapphire crystal and is reminiscent of the shape of the old pocket watches.
 On most pocket watches the crystal is mostly made from plastic and inexpensive.
 A domed sapphire crystal however is extremely complicated and expensive produce.
 These special crystals cost four times what flat sapphire crystals and a hundred than plastic crystal.